-This section VII applies to activities throughout the state of all significant users of prescribed fire, as defined in section II.N of this regulation, not specifically exempted by this regulation.
-The commission may exempt from the requirements of this section VII any significant user of prescribed fire upon finding that specific activities of the user will have an insignificant impact on visibility and air quality.
+This Section VII applies to activities throughout the state of all significant users of prescribed fire, as defined in Section II.N of this regulation, not specifically exempted by this regulation.
+The Commission may exempt from the requirements of this Section VII any significant user of prescribed fire upon finding that specific activities of the user will have an insignificant impact on visibility and air quality.

-B. Planning Documents.
+- B. Planning Documents.

-- 1. Significant users of prescribed fire as a grassland or forest management tool shall submit plans addressing the use and role of prescribed fire and the air quality impacts resulting therefrom. - 2.
-Planning documents shall: - a. specify the area to which they apply, which should be relevant to as large an organizational unit of land as is administratively reasonable; - b. specify the time period to which they apply; - c. be relevant to vegetative, habitat, and/or fuel management of grassland and/or forest land: and - d. explain the decision process and criteria considered or applied to show: - i. how the significant user of prescribed fire identifies fuel treatment alternatives to achieve the fuel, habitat, and/or vegetative land management goals; - ii. how the significant user of prescribed fire selects among fuel treatment alternatives:
+- 1. Significant users of prescribed fire as a grassland or forest management tool shall submit plan's addressing the use and role of prescribed fire and the air quality impacts resulting there from.

+- 2. Planning documents shall:

-- e. include a discussion of the alternatives to prescribed fire considered and a discussion of how prescribed fire, if selected, minimizes the risk of wildfire; and - f. demonstrate, for land selected for fuel treatment, how the significant user of prescribed fire considered the state standard set forth in section VII.C and how the user will achieve compliance with that standard. - Planning documents may summarize the elements of other larger and more general documents. - 4.
+- a.
+Specify the area to which they apply, which should be relevant to as large an organizational unit of land as is administratively reasonable; - b.
+Specify the time period to which they apply; - c.
+Be relevant to vegetative, habitat, and/or fuel management of grassland and/or forest land; and - d.
+Explain the decision process and criteria considered or applied to show: - i.
+How the significant user of prescribed fire identifies fuel treatment alternatives to achieve the fuel, habitat, and/or vegetative land management goals; - ii.
+How the significant user of prescribed fire selects among fuel treatment alternatives; - e.
+Include a discussion of the alternatives to prescribed fire considered and a discussion of how prescribed fire, if selected, minimizes the risk of wildfire; and - f.
+Demonstrate, for land selected for fuel treatment, how the significant user of prescribed fire considered the state standard set forth in Section VII.C and how the user will achieve compliance with that standard. - 3.
+Planning documents may summarize the elements of other larger and more general documents. - 4.
 Addition of land subject to planning document review - a.
-Significant users of prescribed fire that acquire ownership or jurisdiction over lands after a planning document is submitted shall identify the new land areas to the division and describe how the new lands will be managed in relation to the requirements of this section VII. - b.
+Significant users of prescribed fire that acquire ownership or jurisdiction over lands after a planning document is submitted shall identify the new land areas to the Division and describe how the new lands will be managed in relation to the requirements of this Section VII. - b.
 New lands that will be managed in the same manner as current lands in the organizational unit described in the planning document will be subject to the same restrictions on permit issuance and conditions as lands already included within the planning document.
-New lands that will be managed differently than lands already included within the planning document must be addressed in a separate or subsequent planning document submitted to the commission.
+New lands that will be managed differently than lands already included within the planning document must be addressed in a separate or subsequent planning document submitted to the Commission. - 5.
+Change in Ownership - a.
+If a change in majority ownership or agency jurisdiction over lands occur that are subject to this Section VII. and that have an approved planning document, the new owner(s) or authorized agency representative shall, in writing to the Division, identify the new owner(s) or agency and describe whether the new owner(s) or agency will manage the lands as per the approved planning document in relation to the requirements of this Section VII.